German and English: Language Similarities & Differences

 The high German consonant shift

-German and English share many cognates which are words which originate from a common etymological ancestor.
+German and English share many cognates which are words that originate from a common etymological ancestor.

 The three main high German consonant shifts are the following:

-Some English and German vocabulary words which illustrate the (d→t) consonant shift :
+Some English and German vocabulary words that illustrate the (d→t) consonant shift:

 English German